munificent/craftinginterpreters/book/superclasses.md

 ## Inheriting Methods

-We'll kick things of with method inheritance since it's the simpler piece.
+We'll kick things off with method inheritance since it's the simpler piece.
 To refresh your memory, Lox inheritance syntax looks like this:

 ```lox